 Why I Prefer the Steam Library

-Currently, I own at least 300 games on Steam through sharing games on my Steam Library with both my friends and my boyfriend, Paul.
+Currently, I own at least 300 games on Steam through sharing them on my Steam Library with Paul and several friends.
 We were both gamers at the time though he is what you’d call “hardcore” owning a whole stack of Xbox CDs.

 Before I became familiar with Steam, I didn’t buy many games for the three consoles I had back home: The handheld PSP, PlayStation 3, and Nintendo Wii.
 Not much to work with at the time.